 We have a dynamic private Facebook community over 2000 students for you to join and if you want to raise points with staff this can be done via the Student Action Group.

 We make our courses suit you and your life: if your circumstances or priorities change then your course can too.
 We are here to help you achieve, and so altering your target completion date, payment date, or extending your study period is always possible.

 From accessing learning materials to uploading documents, if you need any technical support during your studies our Technical Department is there for you.

-Should you need any help or advice about fees, payment options, or there are changes to your circumstances the Finance Department is there for you.
+You can contact Finance Should you need any help or advice about fees, payment options, or there are changes to your circumstances.